The Commonplace

 Main Finding

-The article proposes a practical reference pattern for governed hyperautomation that combines low-code platforms, robotic process automation (RPA), and generative AI within a unified governance architecture for mission‑critical enterprise systems.
-Embedding policy enforcement, risk controls, human oversight, and continuous monitoring into the automation lifecycle enables organizations to scale automation while preserving data protection, regulatory compliance, operational stability, and long‑term system integrity.
+The paper proposes a validated reference pattern for "governed hyperautomation" that integrates low-code platforms, robotic process automation (RPA), and generative AI under a unified governance architecture targeted at enterprise CRM and ERP systems.
+Embedding governance (policy enforcement, risk controls, human oversight, monitoring) directly into the automation lifecycle enables firms to scale automation while containing data-exposure, compliance, operational-stability, and technical-debt risks that otherwise cause many automation initiatives to fail.

 Key Points